 Please mail 1 hard copy of the completed application, with an original signature on the last page, to:

-Attn: Tanja Šuštaršič, Program Assistant for NGO Small Grants Program
+Attn: Tanja Šuštaršič, Program Specialist for NGO Small Grants

 Tel: (1) 200-55-00

 In addition, please send one copy in electronic form to the following address: LjubljanaNGOGrants@state.gov

 The deadline for submitting proposals is March 31, 2023.